The history and evolution of the compact disc (CD)

 How CD ‘Red Book’ Standard was developed and got its name

 In the year 1980, Philips and Sony, in general acceptance of certain specifications regarding the CDs, brought out the Red Book.
 The name was attributed to the colour of the cover of the first publication.

 The Red Book contained specifications that included the size of the disc, the recording details, the sampling, and other standards, many of which remain unchanged even today.

-The CDs could be used in stereo systems.
-The CD had a diameter of 120mm, was thus portable, smaller than the vinyl record, and could hold an immense amount of data, much more than the vinyl record or the cassette did.
+The CDs could be played in stereo systems, had a diameter of 120mm (making it portable and smaller than the vinyl record), and could hold an immense amount of data, much more than the vinyl record or the cassette did.

-The size of the CD has an interesting story to it: Philips’ idea of a 115mm CD had to be shelved because Sony insisted that the longest musical performance should fit on to the disc, which was Beethoven’s entire 9th Symphony.
-The longest known musical performance at 74 minutes, and the size of the CD was increased to 120mm.
+The size of the CD has an interesting story to it: Philips’ idea of a 115mm CD had to be shelved because Sony insisted that the longest musical performance should fit on to the disc, which was Beethoven’s entire 9th Symphony, at 74 minutes, and the size of the CD was increased to 120mm.

 The second book of standards was once again a collaborative effort of the two companies in spite of the fact that both of them were still on the race separately.
 The Yellow Book of standards released in 1983 comprised of the basis of the Compact Disc-Recordable (CD-R).

 The electronics of the CD could be tweaked in a manner such that one would be able to store data on the disc that could be read off by a computer.
 This was a landmark development in the history of CDs that had far-reaching effects.